melo601/YoutubeVancet/README.md

 **Video playback not working (buffer issue)**

 For 18.02.33 hotfix :
-- Enable `protobuf spoof` option on Vanced settings -> Video.
+- Enable `spoof protobuf` option on Vanced settings -> Video (If `protobuf spoof` option is enabled by default, re-enable `spoof protobuf` option.
 Buffering problem should fix.

 For older version :
 - Enable `Fix video playback buffer issue` option on YouTube Settings -> Vanced Settings -> Extended Settings and try again, if not works, install 18.02.33 hotfix version.